43 Different Types of Hot Peppers to Grow This Season

 Habanero is famed for its intense heat and fruity flavor.

 These peppers start out green, then turn yellow, and finally turn orange when fully mature.
-They can be eaten at any stage, but to get the full heat and flavor, wait until they turn orange.
-Very hot with a mild citrusy sweet flavor.
+You can eat them at any stage, but to get the full heat and flavor, wait until they turn orange.
+Very hot with a mild, citrusy sweet flavor.
 A thin slice adds a lot of heat.

 Scotch Bonnet